-The Audit Committee reviews the Company's financial reporting process on behalf of the Board of Directors.
+Audit Committee Report The Audit Committee reviews the Company's financial reporting process on behalf of the Board of Directors.
 Management has the primary responsibility for the financial statements and the reporting process, including the system of internal controls.
 In this context, the Audit Committee has met and held discussions with management and the independent auditors.
-Management represented to the Audit Committee that the Company's financial statements were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the audited financial statements with management and the independent auditors.
+Management represented to the Audit Committee that the Company's audited 2001 financial statements were prepared in accordance with generally accepted accounting principles, and the Audit Committee has reviewed and discussed the 2001 audited financial statements with management and the independent auditors.

 The Audit Committee discussed with the independent auditors matters required to be discussed by Statement on Auditing Standards No. 61 (Communication With Audit Committees) and has discussed with the independent auditors the auditors' independence from the Company and its management.
+In addition, the Audit Committee has received the written disclosures and the letter from the independent auditors required by Independence Standards Board Standard No. 1, and has discussed with the independent auditors the independent auditors independence.
 In concluding that the auditors are independent, the Audit Committee considered, among other factors, whether the nonaudit services provided by Ernst & Young, LLP were compatible with their independence.
 The Audit Committee discussed with the Company's independent auditors the overall scope and plans for the audit.
 The Audit Committee meets with the independent auditors, with and without management present, to discuss the results of their examinations, the evaluations of the Company's internal controls, and the overall quality of the Company's financial reporting.

-In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board subsequently approved the recommendation) that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2000, for filing with the Securities and Exchange Commission.
-The Audit Committee and the Board have also reappointed the Company's independent auditors for 2001, subject to shareholder ratification.
+In reliance on the reviews and discussions referred to above, the Audit Committee recommended to the Board of Directors (and the Board subsequently approved the recommendation) that the audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2001, for filing with the Securities and Exchange Commission.
+The Audit Committee and the Board have also reappointed the Company's independent auditors for 2002, subject to shareholder ratification.